benerobert42/HelperLaneViz/README.md

 ### Initial Setup - Required User Action

 **Important**: The project includes a placeholder SVG path and will not run properly until that path points to an SVG file in your system.
-To make the project work:
-1. Load an SVG file via code (Recommended for quick testing)
+To make the project work load an SVG file via code first:
-2. Open `HelperLaneViz/Rendering/Renderer.mm`
+1. Open `HelperLaneViz/Rendering/Renderer.mm`
-3. Find line 49: `NSString *defaultSVGPath = @"Path to your SVG file";`
+2. Find line 49: `NSString *defaultSVGPath = @"Path to your SVG file";`
-4. Replace with your SVG file path:
+3. Replace with your SVG file path:
    ```objc
    NSString *defaultSVGPath = @"/path/to/your/file.svg";
    ```